redhat-cip/dci-openshift-agent/README.md

 - Does my pipeline file reflect the right topic/component for my needs?
-- Is my `dci-openshift-agent` SSH key transferred to the provision host? e.g. can I SSH without a password from Jumpbox -> provisioner?
+- Is my `dci-openshift-agent` SSH key transferred to the provision host? e.g. can I SSH without a password from Jumphost -> provisioner?

 ### Troubleshooting network connectivity